adamrneary/tablestakes/README.md

 To contribute to Tablestakes, please follow these instructions.

-1. Clone the project with `git clone git://github.com/activecell/tablestakes.git`
 1. Complete the **five-minute setup** above.
 1. Create a thoughtfully named topic branch to contain your change
 1. Hack away
-1. Add specs and make sure everything still passes by running `npm test`
+1. Add tests and make sure everything still passes by running `npm test`
 1. If necessary, [rebase your commits into logical chunks](https://help.github.com/articles/interactive-rebase), without errors
 1. Push the branch up to GitHub
 1. Send a pull request for your branch